robojumper/robojumper.github.io/content/too-real/load-order.md

 is not expressive enough to solve many problems -- and UnrealScript code can help.
 For some particular problems, the Highlander can jump in and provide additional helpers -- don't hesitate to ask if the Highlander can help with one of them.

+[^alpha]: According to [Raymond Chen](https://devblogs.microsoft.com/oldnewthing/20140304-00/?p=1603), on NTFS at least it's "B-tree order, which if you cover one eye and promise not to focus too closely looks approximately alphabetical for US-English".
 [^docs]: This feature doesn't have great documentation right now.
 I will add a link here once the Highlander has it documented.